Better Auth (with Astro) (/docs/guides/authentication/better-auth/astro)

 }

-6. Set up authentication middleware
+6. Set up authentication middleware [#6-set-up-authentication-middleware]

-In the src directory, create a middleware.ts file to check authentication status on every request.
+In the `src` directory, create a `middleware.ts` file to check authentication status on every request.
 This will make the user and session data available to all your pages.

 touch src/middleware.ts